Who qualifies as a “refugee”

 Who is a “refugee”?

-You will be recognised as a refugee if:
+You might be recognised as a refugee if:

 - you’re unable, or because of that fear, unwilling, to return to that country.

 Who is a “protected person”?

 You might be granted “protected person” status if you’re in danger of being killed, tortured, or ill-treated if you’re deported from New Zealand.